MFR6340/theenglishextension.org/young-world-3/unit-1: Schools Around the World.md

 ## Supplemental Activities

 Visit the School Museum in Bern.
 A key exhibition historical schoolroom.
-It also has temporary exhibitions and Founded in
+It also has temporary exhibitions and projects.
+It is also possible to borrow old books and even furniture from the large collection.
+Teachers can check out museum boxes.   from the Founded in